-For those persons who are unable to attend meetings, you can access a live stream of a meeting (as its being conducted) or view an archived meeting (after the event) by visiting Live Council Meetings.
+If you can't attend a meeting in person, it can be watched online via a live stream of the meeting (as it's being conducted) or viewed as an archived meeting (after the event) by visiting Live Council Meetings (usually available within 48 hours).

 About Council Meetings